Reginleif88/reginleif_lab/docs/Project-7-Multi-Site-Network-Site-to-Site-VPN.md

 4. **Click Apply**

 > **Why use an alias?** In enterprise environments, firewall rules reference aliases (or "address groups") rather than hardcoded subnets.
 This makes rules easier to audit, update, and maintain.
 When you add a new site or VPN subnet, you update the alias once rather than modifying multiple rules.

+> [!NOTE]
+> **Permissive Firewall Rules:** This project uses broad "allow any" rules between trusted networks for simplicity during initial setup.
+These permissive rules will be replaced with granular, service-specific port rules in **Project 18: Firewall Hardening**.

 ---